redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-2/README.md

 ![Configure DNS](../dns-config/README.md)

-9. Check DNS is working.
+9. Check DNS is working (see below).

-### Push DNS changes to GCR

-1. Return to VM terminal from GCP console.
+10. Return to VM terminal from GCP console.

-2. Authenticate Docker to GCR.
+11. Authenticate Docker to GCR.

 ```diff
 !
 IMPORTANT